 4. Pool skimmer net

-Since my trusty Stargoods Pool Skimmer Net that I used for a number of years finally broke I have been using a Sepetrel Pool Leaf Skimmer Net (on Amazon) which actually works even better.
+Since my trusty Stargoods Pool Skimmer Net which I used for a number of years finally broke I have been using a Sepetrel Pool Leaf Skimmer Net (on Amazon) which actually works even better.
 It’s soft rubber scoop lifts the leaves easily and the fine mesh net is great for getting smaller particles out of the pool water.

 Also read: Best way to get leaves out of pool